AdobeDocs/workfront-learn.en/help/reporting/intermediate-reporting/basic-text-mode-for-filters.md

 * What text mode is
 * What camel case is
-* Some basic “plug and play” text mode you can use in your report filters
+* Some basic "plug and play" text mode you can use in your report filters

 >[!VIDEO](https://video.tv.adobe.com/v/336820/?quality=12&learn=on)